 Located about 75 miles from downtown Chicago sits one of the most heralded private golf clubs in North America.
 The Dunes Club is located in New Buffalo, Michigan and is so unique and low key that there’s no signage anywhere on the exterior of the course.
 In fact, I drove right past the front entrance twice before recognizing the clubhouse and the secluded front gate.

 The Dunes Club is the brainchild of designer Dick Nugent and Dunes Club owner Mike Keiser.
-Nugent, who passed away in January, was a prominent golf course architect who helped design the Dunes Club as well as Kemper Lakes Golf Club, both Harborside International Golf Courses, Tuckaway Country Club in Milwaukee and Koolau Golf Course in Hawaii.
+Nugent, who passed away in January of 2018, was a prominent golf course architect who helped design the Dunes Club as well as Kemper Lakes Golf Club, both Harborside International Golf Courses, Tuckaway Country Club in Milwaukee and Koolau Golf Course in Hawaii.

 Mike Keiser is the founder Recycled Paper Greetings, a Chicago-based greeting card company that he started in 1971 and eventually sold for nine figures.
 In addition to the Dunes Club, Keiser is the owner of several spectacular golf facilities around the world including Bandon Dunes in Oregon, Cabot Links in Nova Scotia and Sand Valley in Wisconsin.